 One of my female friends has even given me a load of her clothes as she’s recently gone from a size 22 to a size 14.
 So as I come down in size I still have a wardrobe.

 I’ve only had one negative reaction and that was from a friend who’s deeply religious.
-His reaction was very negative and almost certainly linked to his views on homosexuality.
+Their reaction was very negative and almost certainly linked to their views on homosexuality.

 Despite being friends for over 45 years we aren’t as close as we once were.
-His reaction was along the lines of “You dress as a woman so you must be gay.
+The reaction was along the lines of “You dress as a woman so you must be gay.
 Homosexuality is wrong in the eyes of God”.
-I didn’t expect this especially after knowing him for so long, but I guess his belief in the Good Lord Almighty and the baby Jebus is greater than his kinship with a close friend.
+I didn’t expect this especially after knowing them for so long, but I guess a belief in the Good Lord Almighty and the baby Jebus is greater than a kinship with a close friend.

 “thou shalt love thy neighbor as thyself”,

-I am sad but respect his beliefs.
-I don’t love him any less.
+I am sad but respect their beliefs.
+I don’t love my friend any less.

-Note: Since I wrote this my friend and I have talked at length and things are a bit better as he needed time to digest and understand my situation and we have discussed things alot.
-Now I am more full time i’ve called at his house several times and we’ve sat and talked lots.
+Note: Since I wrote this my friend and I have talked at length and things are a bit better as time was needed to digest and understand my situation and we have discussed things alot.
+Now I am more full time i’ve house called several times and we’ve sat and talked lots.

 Surely you’re doing this to piss someone off or you’re angry at someone, maybe yourself?